 Trader Joe’s Chicken Fried Rice, Vegetable Fried Rice, Japanese Style Fried Rice, and Chicken Shu Mai—

-All of these were produced for Trader Joe’s by AJINOMOTO.
-Some of these items are also sold at Costco under that brand.
+Some of these items are also sold at Costco under their label.

 Chicken Fried Rice, Vegetable Fried Rice, Japanese Style Fried Rice, and Chicken Shu Mai